 This simple recipe for buckwheat crepes uses butter and eggs to give them flavor and stability.
 It’s the easiest way to make delicious buckwheat crepes.

-In Brittany buckwheat crepes are EVERYWHERE.
-They’re found in restaurants, at street vendors and in every supermarket chain.
-As a gluten-free person traveling in France, buckwheat crepes became one of my go-to food items.
+In Brittany, buckwheat crêpes are EVERYWHERE.
+They’re found in restaurants, at street vendors, and in every supermarket chain.
+As a gluten-free person traveling in France, they were my go-to meal.

 - Prep Time: 10 minutes

 - Total Time: 30 minutes

 - Yield: Serves 4-5 1x

 - Method: Sourdough

 - 1 cup buckwheat flour